wikimedia/design-codex/packages/codex-docs/README.md

 npm run doc:dev
 ```

-This will serve the VitePress site locally at http://localhost:3000.
+This will serve the VitePress Codex docs site locally at http://localhost:3000.

 ## Writing docs

 General docs are located in the `docs/` directory. `docs/index.md` is the landing page of the static
 site, and other docs are organized into folders.

 Docs are written in Markdown, see the [VitePress docs](https://vitepress.vuejs.org/guide/markdown.html)